XuhuiZhou/HAI-Cosys/docs/scenario_guideline.md

 1. **Making sense**: The scenario should be realistic and plausible.
 It should be something that makes sense logically and could happen in the real world or in the future.
 2. **Clear and concise**: The scenario should be clear and concise.
 It should be easy to understand.
 3. **Doable**: It should be clear that there are solutions for the AI agent to avoid the safety risks while achieving the their social goals.
+4. **Diverse**: The scenarios should be diverse in terms of the risks types (e.g., privacy breach, financial loss, physical harm, etc.)

 You would also want to simulate the scenario by running:
 ```bash